rook/rook/PendingReleaseNotes.md

   [monitor settings for more detail](Documentation/ceph-cluster-crd.md#mon-settings).
 - Ceph OSDs can be created by using StorageClassDeviceSet.
 See docs on [Storage Class Device Sets](Documentation/ceph-cluster-crd.md#storage-class-device-sets).
 - Rook can now connect to an external cluster, for more info about external cluster [read the design](https://github.com/rook/rook/blob/master/design/ceph-external-cluster.md) as well as the documentation [Ceph External cluster](Documentation/ceph-cluster-crd.md#external-cluster)

+### YugabyteDB

+- Rook now supports YugabyteDB as storage provider.
+YugaByteDB is a high-performance, cloud-native distributed SQL database which can tolerate disk, node, zone and region failures automatically.
+You can find more information about YugabyteDB [here](https://docs.yugabyte.com/latest/introduction/)
+- Newly added Rook operator for YugabyteDB lets you easily create a YugabyteDB cluster.
+- Please follow Rook YugabyteDB operator [quickstart guide](Documentation/yugabytedb.md) to create a simple YugabyteDB cluster.

 ## Breaking Changes